bradleyfalzon/ghinstallation/README.md

 }
 ```

-## What is integration ID and installation ID
+## What is app ID and installation ID

-`integration ID` is GitHub App ID.
+`app ID` is the GitHub App ID. \
-You can check as following :
+You can check as following : \
 Settings > Developer > settings > GitHub App > About item

-`installation ID` is a part of WebHook request.
+`installation ID` is a part of WebHook request. \
-You can get the number to check the request.
+You can get the number to check the request. \
-Settings > Developer > settings > GitHub Apps > Advanced > Payload in Request tab
+Settings > Developer > settings > GitHub Apps > Advanced > Payload in Request
+tab

 ```
 WebHook request